williamswalsh/clean_code_book_notes/README_CHTP_13_CONCURRENCY.md

     - number of threads
     - threads per core - more causes more swapping - which can cause problems to arise
-    -
+    - wait time
   - system configs
   - OS's executing the code
 - Test code without multi-threading first
-- Treat spurious failures as candidate threading issues
+- Treat spurious failures as "candidate threading issues".
+Don't ignore them.
-- Could have a feedback loop to control the tunable parameters **
+- **NB: Could have a feedback loop to control the tunable parameters**

+Methods to affect Threading Behaviour:
+- Object.wait()
+- Object.sleep()
+- Object.yield()
+- Object.priority()